DBJDBJ/ATL_PROBLEM/readme.md

 ## How to use

 > In case  your VS Code can not find ATL headers.
-For having ATL on yer local machine please start from  [here](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/).
-I think WIN10 SDK is all you need.
+Please use Visual Studio.

 Code is short and simple.
 ```cpp